javisantana/jstrack/README.md

 - First edit track_settings.py file and change SITE_CODE var to one you like.
 Keep it secret.

 - First deploy this djando app in your server.
-You can do it in heroku
+You can do it in heroku (see heroku setup)
 - add the next tracking code in your aplication

     (function() {